What is the Partnership Program

 The Partnership Program has reached a major milestone as we have given presentations over 5,000 presentations to over 100,000 people throughout Saskatchewan.
-As of June 30th, 2018, 4,645 presentations given to 121,889 people throughout Saskatchewan since the Partnership Program began.
+As of May 1st, 2019, 4,936 presentations were given to 130,104 people throughout Saskatchewan since the Partnership Program began.

 The Schizophrenia Society of Saskatchewan’s Partnership Program is essentially a “Stigma Busters” public awareness program.
 The Partnership Program shares stories of recovery from schizophrenia and related psychosis with the general public.
 Our goals are to promote recovery from schizophrenia and related mental illnesses and to reduce the stigma and misconceptions associated with mental health disorders.
 The Partnership Program puts a positive face of recovery at the forefront of mental illness dispelling the myths and fears the general public has.
 It also informs the public on how to seek treatment and services.